workattech/hacktoberfest-2020/Web Fundamentals/How-internet-works?.md

 ## What is the work of Internet Protocol(IP)?

 IP has the task of delivering packets from source to the destination.
 It's first task it to break the data into packets.
 Each packet has two components, a header and a payload.
-It keeps track of packets by assigning an _IP address_ in the packet headers - a designated place to hold packets _metadata_ - before before sending them.
+It keeps track of packets by assigning an _IP address_ in the packet's header - a designated place to hold packet's _metadata_ - before before sending them.
 Finally it is also responsible for _reassembly_.